lbuk/portfolio-website/about.md

 I work at the intersection of design, data science and cities.
 Specialising in GIS and data visualisation, I've developed a number of novel mapping tools such as the <a href="https://www.liamthomasbolton.com/portfolio/FresnelMap/">Fresnel Map</a> as well as new tools for measuring and mapping urban density.

 I'm currently a PhD Architectural Space and Computation student at <a href="https://www.ucl.ac.uk/bartlett/">The Bartlett</a>, UCL.
 My research explores techniques for mapping airspace development in London.
-I'm also a Fellow at <a href="http://www.createstreets.com/">Create Streets</a>.
+I'm also a Fellow at <a href="http://www.createstreets.com/">Create Streets</a> and a reviewer for <a href="https://www.palgrave.com/gb/journal/41289">Urban Design International</a>.

 In the past, I've worked with research labs, local authorities, government departments, non-profits, Innovation Labs and news agencies.
 I recently completed an MSc Smart Cities and Urban Analytics at the <a href="https://www.ucl.ac.uk/bartlett/casa/">Centre for Advanced Spatial Analysis (CASA)</a>, UCL.
 I subsequently worked as a Consultant for <a href="https://www.ucl.ac.uk/bartlett/architecture/">The Bartlett School of Architecture</a>.